SpaceIsBig42/DangerAlerts/README.txt

-Danger Alerts version 1.1.
-A mod for Kerbal Space Program, compatible with KSP version 1.0.5.
+Danger Alerts version 1.2.
+(DEV) A mod for Kerbal Space Program, compatible with KSP version 1.0.5.
-Made by Norpo; Public Domain.
+Made by Norpo; Released under the MIT license; see LICENSE.txt for details.

 Danger Alerts adds alerts, when you're in danger, a sound starts playing.
 This can help you with landing.

 CHANGELOG:

+1.2 (in development):

+Changed license to MIT.

 1.1: